ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Implemented PAL enhancements on all existing STM32 ports.
+- NEW: PAL driver enhanced with improved callbacks capability and new synchronous API for edge synchronization.
 - NEW: Added to the serial driver and channels interface a new "control" function that allows to implement extensions in the LLD without touching the high level interface.
 Conceptually it is similar